 Although farming and fishing families settled at Bell Island in the 18th century, its population remained relatively small until iron ore mines opened at Wabana in 1895.
 In the coming years, hundreds of workers flocked to Bell Island from across the country.
 The population increased from 701 in 1891, to 1,320 in 1901, and to 6,157 in 1935.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 10.13.010), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 10.13.010), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 Buchans was another pre-Confederation boom town that attracted hundreds of workers from other places in Newfoundland and Labrador.
 Unlike Bell Island, Buchans was an unsettled wilderness in central Newfoundland before the American Smelting and Refining Company (ASARCO) opened a lead, zinc, and copper mine there in 1927.
 The company also built a townsite to accommodate workers.
 As the mine prospered in the coming years, so too did the town; its population climbed from zero in 1926, to 910 in 1930, and to 1,920 in 1945.

 Other mines also opened in Newfoundland and Labrador during the first half of the 20th century, including a limestone quarry at Aguathuna and a fluorspar mine at St. Lawrence.
 While most new mining communities attracted residents from across the country, none experienced the same level of growth and prosperity as the Bell Island and Buchans mines.